-InSight is the next NASA lander scheduled to head to Mars.
-It will be a stationary mission, not like NASA's famous Opportunity, Spirit and Curiosity rovers,.
-Staying in place is necessary for its major science goals, which include learning more about the Martian composition, and how tectonically active Mars is.
-The mission will also be notable for its CubeSats, which will be the first time such tiny spacecraft fly beyond Earth.
+NASA's InSight Mars lander is a stationary probe designed to study the interior of the Red Planet.
+Its permanent position — unlike NASA's Perseverance, Opportunity, Spirit and Curiosity rovers that roll across the surface of Mars — is necessary for its major science goals, which include learning more about the Martian composition and how tectonically active Mars is.
+The mission was also notable for its CubeSats, which were the first such tiny spacecraft fly beyond Earth before they fell silent in 2019.

-InSight is expected to launch sometime between May 5 and June 8, 2018, from Vandenberg Air Force Base in California, on an Atlas V vehicle from United Launch Alliance.
-If successful, the mission will land on Nov.
-26, 2018, at the Martian Elysium Planitia, an equatorial zone just south of an ancient volcanic area.
-InSight will send back data about the Red Planet's interior for about 1 Mars year, or 728 Earth-days (a little more than two Earth years).
+InSight launched toward Mars on May 5, 2018, from Vandenberg Air Force Base in California, on an Atlas V vehicle from United Launch Alliance.
+The mission landed successfully on Nov.
+26, 2018 at the Martian Elysium Planitia, an equatorial zone just south of an ancient volcanic area.
+InSight was originally slated to send back data about the Red Planet's interior for about 1 Mars year, or 728 Earth-days (a little more than two Earth years), but NASA has extended the mission through December 2022.

 InSight was one of 28 submissions for NASA's next Discovery-class mission in 2010.
 This type of mission is a lower-cost explorer of the solar system.
 During InSight's selection round, individual proposals weren't allowed to exceed $425 million, excluding the cost of the launch vehicle.